Abdivasiyev2008/Scan-Ports-Python/README.md

 # Scan-Ports-Python
 You can check all ports of website with this python code ;)

+First of all you must clone this code on your computer with this code
+> git clone git@github.com:Abdivasiyev2008/Scan-Ports-Python.git

-First of all you must install all necessary packages with this command
+Next step, you must install all necessary packages with this command
 > pip install -r req.txt

 Next step, if you don't understand how use this code, you should enter this code on terminal